From celebrity tell-alls to deep dives into identity and survival.

 There I Am by Ruthie Lindsey

 At 17 years old, Lindsey is hit by an ambulance and given a five percent chance of survival.
 One month later after a spinal fusion surgery, Ruthie beats the odds and leaves the hospital on her own two feet.
 Then she begins to experience debilitating pain a few years later.
 As her life unravels, Ruthie returns home to Louisiana to find a way to learn joy again.
-In a recent Creative Crushin', Brit + Co cofounder Anjelika Temple talks with the author Ruthie Lindsey about her creative process, what motivates her, and what inspired her to share her story of healing with the world.
+In our Creative Crushin' series, Brit + Co cofounder Anjelika Temple talks with the author Ruthie Lindsey about her creative process, what motivates her, and what inspired her to share her story of healing with the world.

 Vagina Problems: Endometriosis, Painful Sex, and Other Taboo Topics by Lara Parker